 Joan represents plan service providers (including registered investment advisers, broker-dealers, third party administrators, and recordkeepers) in fulfilling their obligations under ERISA, including fiduciary status and the considerations associated with structuring, developing and offering investment products and services to ERISA plans.
 She is a frequent speaker throughout the country on legislative and regulatory developments impacting service providers to ERISA plans, ERISA fiduciaries and employee benefit plans and has authored numerous articles on these topics.
+Joan is a contributor to Drinker Biddle’s Broker-Dealer Law Blog, which provides practical insights on litigation, regulatory, compliance and fiduciary issues impacting broker-dealers.

 - Counseled U.S. subsidiary of a German parent corporation on reorganization of its benefit plan structure, including various plan mergers and terminations as well as development of nonqualified benefit plans for management.
 She was also loaned to this corporation to serve as its lead benefits counsel during a transition period, and in that capacity, she worked with both union and management on plan governance and ERISA compliance issues.